Rate cut bets keeps dollar on track for biggest weekly drop in three weeks

 POLICY DIVERGENCES

-Other currencies which benefited from a weaker dollar were in markets whose central banks signaled a relatively confident outlook to interest rates.
+Other currencies which benefited from a weaker dollar were in markets whose central banks signalled a relatively confident outlook to interest rates.

 The Canadian dollar was one such beneficiary: the loonie rallied to a 10-month high versus the U.S. dollar after Canada's central bank said this week it had no intention of easing monetary policy even as it highlighted the risks that trade wars posed to the global economy.